Gateway STEM High School: Partnerships with businesses

 The school has partnerships with local businesses.
 Monsanto Company and two medical schools in St. Louis provide assistance and internships in the area of agricultural, health and biological sciences; Mallinckrodt Chemical, in physical sciences; McDonnell-Douglas, in engineering technology; and Lucent Technologies Bell Labs, as well as the computer divisions of Monsanto, Mallinckrodt Chemical, and McDonnell-Douglas, in computer science and mathematics.
 Lucent Technologies staff also help the students.
+Abbott EMS offers second semester internships to seniors who have completed the EMT program and are eligible to test for the NREMT certification.